randomcard/trinity/README.md

 # Trinity Continuum

 Unofficial Foundry Virtual Tabletop implementation of the Trinity Continuum Core RPG, by Onyx Path Publishing.
 The system currently supports Trinity Core, Adventure, Aeon, and Aberrant.
+It is also homebrew friendly, to an extent.

 ## Info